Find Your Circle

 - Special events at the Forensic Science Crime House, including a Murder Mystery Night, and events with the Forensic Science student club

 - Students who participate in the ForSci LLC will have the opportunity to participate in a clustered course with fellow residents.

-Who?
-Anyone planning to major in an area under the College of Health Sciences.
+*Who?* For students majoring/minoring in degree programs in the College of Health Sciences.

 - Trips across campus and the Richmond/Lexington communities to connect with professionals and alumni from the College of Health Sciences

 - Opportunities to visit practice labs with faculty and staff to get hands-on experience

 - Special study groups and tutors in the residence hall specializing in College of Health Sciences courses and Gen Ed’s

 - Students who participate in the Health Sciences LLC will have the opportunity to participate in a clustered course, HSO 100, with fellow residents.

 *Who?* For students officially accepted into the EKU Honors program.

 *What?* The Honors LLC provides honors students the opportunity to live and learn together in a tight-knit community.
 The Honors LLC provides an opportunity to engage through monthly Honors Hours sessions and a variety of social events based on student interests.